SwedbankPay/developer.swedbankpay.com/payments/invoice/after-payment.md

 #### Capture Sequence

-`Capture` can only be done on a successfully authorized transaction.
-It is possible to do a part-capture where you only capture a part of the authorization amount.
-You can do more captures on the same payment later, up to the total authorization amount.
+A `capture` can only be performed on a successfully authorized transaction.
+It is possible to do a partial `capture` where you only capture a part of the authorized amount.
+You can do other captures on the same payment later, up to the total authorized amount.

 ```mermaid
 sequenceDiagram